Kennewick Man: Injuries

+Genetic and cultural origins

+Chatters, who initially investigated the skeleton, early on concluded that the "presence of Caucasoid traits [and a] lack of definitive Native-American characteristics", as well as the apparent context of the skeleton as part of an early Paleo-American group led him to state that the body was "Caucasian" (an anthropological term not synonymous with "white" or "European").

+Scientists attempted DNA analysis within a few years of discovery, but reported "available technology and protocols do not allow the analysis of ancient DNA from these remains" ie. multiple experts were unable to extract enough DNA for analysis.

-Chatters et al. conducted a graphic comparison, including size, of Kennewick Man to eighteen modern populations.
-They found Kennewick Man to be most closely related to the Ainu, an ancient indigenous people of Japan.
+Chatters et al. (2000) conducted a graphic comparison, including size, of Kennewick Man to eighteen modern populations.
+They found Kennewick Man to be most closely related to the Ainu, a recognized indigenous people of Northern Japan.
 However, when size was excluded as a factor, no association to any population was established.
-Chatters said that anthropologist C. Loring Brace classified Ainu and Polynesians as a single craniofacial Jomon-Pacific cluster, and Chatters said "Polynesians have craniofacial similarities to Asian, Australian and European peoples".
-Brace said in a 2006 interview with the Tri-City Herald that his analysis of the skeleton suggested that Kennewick Man was related to the Ainu.
+In 2001, Chatters wrote that the "craniofacial characteristics of Paleo-Americans, Asians, and early Europeans, loosely resemble the Ainu, Polynesian, and Australian peoples", but that no group was the major contributor to the Paleo-American gene pool.
+Anthropologist C. Loring Brace maintained in a 2006 interview that, by his analysis, Kennewick Man was "likely related" to the Ainu of Japan.

 Anthropologist Joseph Powell of the University of New Mexico was also allowed to examine the remains.
 Powell used craniometric data obtained by anthropologist William White Howells of Harvard University and anthropologist Tsunehiko Hanihara of Saga University; this had the advantage of including data drawn from Asian and North American populations.
 Powell said that Kennewick Man was not European but most resembled the Ainu and Polynesians.
 Powell said that the Ainu descend from the Jōmon people, an East Asian population with "closest biological affinity with south-east Asians rather than western Eurasian peoples".
 Powell said that dental analysis showed the skull to have a 94-percent consistency with being of a Sundadont group like the Ainu and Polynesians and only a 48-percent consistency with being of a Sinodont group like that of North Asia.
 Powell said analysis of the skull showed it to be "unlike American Indians and Europeans".
 Powell concluded that the remains were "clearly not a Caucasoid unless Ainu and Polynesians are considered Caucasoid".